 The Polymer and Separations Research Laboratory is equipped for research on membranes, adsorption, chemical sensors, polymerization kinetics, surface engineering with polymers and the behavior of polymeric fluids in confined geometries.
-Instrumentation includes high- and lowpressure capillary viscometer, narrow gap cylindrical couette viscometer, cone-andplate viscometer, intrinsic viscosity viscometer system and associated equipment.
+Instrumentation includes a high resolution multiprobe Atomic Force Microscope (AFM) and a guartz crystal microbalance system for membrane and sensor development work.
+Analytical equipment for polymer characterization includes membrane osmometer, vapor pressure osmometer, and several high- pressure liquid chromatographs for size exclusion chromatography equipped with different detectors, including refractive index, UV photodiode array, conductivity, and a photodiode array laser light scattering detector.
+The laboratory has a research-grade FTIR with a TGA interface, a thermogravimetric analysis system, and a dual column gas chromatograph.
+Equipment for viscometric analysis includes high- and low-pressure capillary viscometer, narrow gap cylindrical couette viscometer, cone-and-plate viscometer, intrinsic viscosity viscometer system and associated equipment.
 Flow equipment is also available for studying fluid flow through channels of different geometries (e.g., capillary, slit, porous media).
-The laboratory is also equipped with a quartz crystal microbalance system for sensor development work.
-Analytical equipment for polymer characterization includes membrane osmometer, vapor pressure osmometer, and several highpressure liquid chromatographs for size exclusion chromatography equipped with different detectors, including refractive index, UV photodiode array, conductivity, and a photodiode array laser light scattering detector.
-The laboratory also has a research-grade FTIR with a TGA interface, a thermogravimetric analysis system, and a dual column gas chromatograph.
 The evaluation of polymeric and novel ceramicpolymer membranes, developed in the laboratory, is made possible with reverse osmosis, pervaporation, and cross-flow ultrafiltration systems equipped with online detectors.
 Resin sorption and regeneration studies can be carried out with a fully automated system.
 Finally, an automated system is available for characterizing surface area and pore size distribution of polymeric resins and ceramic powders.